GemeenteNijmegen/component-library/docs/02-How to use.md

 You can start with the following HTML output as a template which gives you the basic markup needed and all the proper references to styling and interactivity in order to start using components from this library.

-All files (css and js) used in underneath example originate from the MDB framework and are therefor needed to kick-start your implementation.
+All files (CSS and JavaScript) used in underneath example originate from the MDB framework and are therefor needed to kick-start your implementation.

 ```html
 <!doctype html>